Yellow fever

 Yellow fever is a viral disease of typically short duration.
-In most cases, symptoms include fever, chills, loss of appetite, nausea, muscle pains – particularly in the back – and headaches.
+In most cases, symptoms include fever, chills, loss of appetite, nausea, muscle pains—particularly in the back—and headaches.
 Symptoms typically improve within five days.
-In about 15% of people, within a day of improving the fever comes back, abdominal pain occurs, and liver damage begins causing yellow skin.
+In about 15% of people, within a day of improving the fever recurs, abdominal pain occurs and liver damage begins, causing yellow skin.
 If this occurs, the risk of bleeding and kidney problems is increased.

 The disease is caused by the yellow fever virus and is spread by the bite of an infected mosquito.
 It infects humans, other primates, and several types of mosquitoes.
 In cities, it is spread primarily by Aedes aegypti, a type of mosquito found throughout the tropics and subtropics.
-The virus is an RNA virus of the genus Flavivirus.
+The virus is an RNA virus of the genus Orthoflavivirus, with a full scientific name Orthoflavivirus flavi.
 The disease may be difficult to tell apart from other illnesses, especially in the early stages.
-To confirm a suspected case, blood-sample testing with polymerase chain reaction is required.
+To confirm a suspected case, blood-sample testing with a polymerase chain reaction is required.

 A safe and effective vaccine against yellow fever exists, and some countries require vaccinations for travelers.
 Other efforts to prevent infection include reducing the population of the transmitting mosquitoes.
 In areas where yellow fever is common, early diagnosis of cases and immunization of large parts of the population are important to prevent outbreaks.
 Once a person is infected, management is symptomatic; no specific measures are effective against the virus.
 Death occurs in up to half of those who get severe disease.

-In 2013, yellow fever resulted in about 127,050 severe infections and 45,000 deaths worldwide, with nearly 90 percent of these occurring in Africa.
+In 2013, yellow fever was estimated to have caused 130,000 severe infections and 78,000 deaths in Africa.
+Approximately 90 percent of an estimated 200,000 cases of yellow fever per year occur in Africa.
 Nearly a billion people live in an area of the world where the disease is common.
 It is common in tropical areas of the continents of South America and Africa, but not in Asia.
 Since the 1980s, the number of cases of yellow fever has been increasing.
 This is believed to be due to fewer people being immune, more people living in cities, people moving frequently, and changing climate increasing the habitat for mosquitoes.

 The disease originated in Africa and spread to the Americas starting in the 17th century with the European trafficking of enslaved Africans from sub-Saharan Africa.
 Since the 17th century, several major outbreaks of the disease have occurred in the Americas, Africa, and Europe.
 In the 18th and 19th centuries, yellow fever was considered one of the most dangerous infectious diseases; numerous epidemics swept through major cities of the US and in other parts of the world.

-In 1927, yellow fever virus was the first human virus to be isolated.
+In 1927, the yellow fever virus became the first human virus to be isolated.

 Signs and symptoms

 Yellow fever begins after an incubation period of three to six days.
-Most cases cause only a mild infection with fever, headache, chills, back pain, fatigue, loss of appetite, muscle pain, nausea, and vomiting.
+Most cases cause only mild infection with fever, headache, chills, back pain, fatigue, loss of appetite, muscle pain, nausea, and vomiting.
 In these cases, the infection lasts only three to six days.